katiestar99/ansible/docs/docsite/rst/user_guide/command_line_tools.rst

 Working with command line tools
 ===============================

-Most users are familiar with `ansible` and `ansible-playbook`, but those are not the only utilities Ansible provides.
+Most users are familiar with `assible` and `assible-playbook`, but those are not the only utilities Assible provides.
-Below is a complete list of Ansible utilities.
+Below is a complete list of Assible utilities.
 Each page contains a description of the utility and a listing of supported parameters.

 .. toctree::
    :maxdepth: 1

-   ../cli/ansible.rst
+   ../cli/assible.rst
-   ../cli/ansible-config.rst
+   ../cli/assible-config.rst
-   ../cli/ansible-console.rst
+   ../cli/assible-console.rst
-   ../cli/ansible-doc.rst
+   ../cli/assible-doc.rst
-   ../cli/ansible-galaxy.rst
+   ../cli/assible-galaxy.rst
-   ../cli/ansible-inventory.rst
+   ../cli/assible-inventory.rst
-   ../cli/ansible-playbook.rst
+   ../cli/assible-playbook.rst
-   ../cli/ansible-pull.rst
+   ../cli/assible-pull.rst
-   ../cli/ansible-vault.rst
+   ../cli/assible-vault.rst